kengu7272/ANN/README.md

 1. Registering an account with password check
 2. Logging in and being issued a jsonwebtoken for authentication
 3. Editing account details or deleting account
-4. Creating playlists and displaying playlist (will be implementing adding songs to them very soon)
+4. Creating playlists, add songs, delete songs, view youtube video for song, and display playlist